Plant a billion trees

 “Our past climate inaction means New Zealand now needs a rather extreme number of trees in a very great hurry.
 The question is how are these going to be delivered?
 And at what sacrifice?” – ‘The sea of pines that is going to be needed to balance the NZ carbon budget’, Stuff 2019

 - Under the Paris Agreement and New Zealand law, we must reduce net carbon emissions 30% by 2030 (178 million tonnes) and 100% by 2050.
-The One Billion Trees project, which is now finished, was run by Te Uru Rākau, a business unit within the Ministry for Primary Industries not the Ministry for the Environment.
+The One Billion Trees project, funding for which has now ended, was run by Te Uru Rākau, a business unit within the Ministry for Primary Industries not the Ministry for the Environment.

-- The impetus to plant exotic forestry conflicts with protecting and enhancing biodiversity, putting the climate at risk.
+- Plantng exotic forestry conflicts with protecting and enhancing biodiversity, putting the climate at risk.